Tulku (film): Synopsis

 Gesar Mukpo begins by interviewing a fellow Canadian, Dylan Henderson, who was the first Caucasian tulku discovered in the West, recognized in 1975 by Chögyam Trungpa Rinpoche as the incarnation of one of his teachers.
 The identification was confirmed by Rangjung Rigpe Dorje, the 16th Karmapa, who requested that Henderson come to the Rumtek Monastery in India for the rest of his life.
 Chögyam Trungpa, however, recommended that he remain in the West.
 Henderson maintains his Buddhist studies and practices, but without the form and structure present in the East.
 He has a degree in anthropology and history.

 In New York City, Mukpo visits his younger half-brother Ashoka Mukpo, who was also identified as a tulku.
 Ashoka, like Gesar, leads a secular life, working in the U.S. division of Human Rights Watch.
 Although he has not adopted the life of a Buddhist tulku, he has a thangka wall-hanging portrait of his previous incarnation, Khamyon Rinpoche, in his apartment.
-Ashoka was enthroned as a tulku in Tibet, and found the experience, as well as the expectations of others, very intense and at times uncomfortable.
-He feels his path is not to be a teacher, wearing monk's robes, but rather to help others and give back in ways appropriate to his location and culture.
+Ashoka was enthroned as a tulku in Tibet, and found the experience, as well as the expectations of others, intense and at times uncomfortable.
+He feels his path is not to be a teacher, wearing monk's robes, but to help others and give back in ways appropriate to his location and culture.

 Mukpo visits the Tibetan refugee colony of Bir in Northern India, which since the 1950s has welcomed fleeing Tibetans after the Chinese occupation of Tibet.
 He interviews his mentor Dzongsar Khyentse Rinpoche, with whom he studied in India instead of attending college.
-Khyentse, who is Khyentse, who is an award-winning filmmaker (The Cup, Travelers and Magicians) as well as a renowned Buddhist master, speaks about the development of the tulku system, and also about its flaws and possible failings, especially as Buddhism spreads in the West.
-Mukpo describes his own internal conflict between his Buddhist side and his Western side, lamenting both the seeming incongruousness of the practice when he became a teen and wanted to fit in, and the pressure and obligation he has felt because he bears the designation of tulku.
+Khyentse, who is a filmmaker (The Cup, Travelers and Magicians) as well as a Buddhist master, speaks about the development of the tulku system, and also about its flaws and possible failings, especially as Buddhism spreads in the West.
+Mukpo describes his own internal conflict between his Buddhist side and his Western side, lamenting both the incongruousness of the practice when he became a teen and wanted to fit in, and the pressure and obligation he has felt because he bears the designation.